Best PNP Option in 2026 Without a Job Offer | Amir Ismail

 Not Sure Which Province Fits Your Profile?

 Every case is different.
-Amir Ismail will review your occupation, education, language scores, and age — and tell you exactly where you stand and what to do next.
+Amir Ismail will review your occupation, education, language scores, and age.
+He will tell you exactly where you stand and what to do next.

 Book Your Consultation →